jeka-dev/jeka/README.md

 <strong>Jeka</strong>(formerly Jerkar) is a complete **Java build system** ala _Ant_, _Maven_, _Gradle_ or _Buildr_ using only Java code to automate builds or tasks.

 Forget about verbose Poms and rigid Maven structure.
-Get rid of Gradle scripting.
+Get rid of Gradle scripting/DSL.

 Enjoy all the engineering power you are comfortable with : Java code, IDE, 3rd party libs, binary repositories, ....